Recovery

 Strain your urine

 Straining your urine lets you collect your stone for analysis.
 Use the strainer each time you urinate.
-Strain your urine for as long as your healthcare provider suggests.
+Strain your urine for as long as your doctor suggests.
 Watch for brown, tan, gold, or black specks or tiny pebbles.
 These may be kidney stones.

 Take your medicine

-Your healthcare provider may give you medicine that makes it more likely for you to pass the kidney stone.
+Your doctor may give you medicine that makes it more likely for you to pass the kidney stone.

-Follow up by taking any stones you find to your provider for analysis.
+Follow up by taking any stones you find to your doctor for analysis.
 The type of stone you have will determine your diet, any medicines, and prevention program.
 You may need more tests in the future.
 These tests will help ensure that new stones are not forming.
-Contact your provider if you have new symptoms or questions.
+Contact your doctor if you have new symptoms or questions.
 Keep your follow-up appointments.

 Online Medical Reviewer: Raymond Kent Turley BSN MSN RN